30 Water Birds That Live in the United States! (ID Guide)

 - Females have brown bodies.
 Look for a dark eyeline and crown on their head.

 Blue-winged Teals are found in shallow wetlands across the United States.
-These water birds get their name because of the beautiful blue shoulder patch that is only visible in flight!
+These water birds get their name from the beautiful blue shoulder patch that is only visible in flight!
 Just as pretty is the green plumage below the blue on the wing.

 Blue-winged Teal Range Map